 BMI is a measure that uses your height and weight to work out if your weight is healthy.
 The BMI calculation divides an adult’s weight in kilograms by their height in metres squared.
 For example, A BMI of 25 means 25kg/m2.

 If you don’t qualify for weight loss surgery under the NHS criteria and you don’t have private health insurance, a personal loan may be an option if you are serious about getting the surgery.
 You should declare the purpose of a loan when you apply for it, and in some cases, lenders may not be willing to lend for weight loss surgery.

 A good place to start your search for weight loss financing is with your surgeon and other medical professionals.
-Medical centers often feature relationships with companies that can offer patients medical loans at low interest or a discount.
+Hospitals often have relationships with companies that can offer patients medical loans at low interest or a discount.

-How much your surgery costs varies depending on the type of surgery you’re interested in and whether your insurance provider covers part of it.
+How much your surgery costs varies depending on the type of surgery you’re interested in, whether the NHS covers it, or if you have private health insurance that covers part of it.